Viscacha-Ecosystem/Viscacha-rs/README.md

 implementation and the source of the protocol contract.
 The Rust server is a production grade backend for it.

-If you are building a pure-Python pipeline that runs on a single machine, the Python SDK alone is sufficient enough.
+If you are building a pure Python pipeline that runs on a single machine, the Python SDK alone is sufficient enough.
 You should reach for `viscacha-rs` when you need:

 - Workers on separate machines